 The protocol layer that makes autonomous AI reviewable before it acts.

-VEX puts a control point between what the agent suggests and what actually runs — then proves it happened that way.
+VEX puts a control point between what the agent suggests and what actually runs, then preserves verifiable evidence for governed actions.

 Actor, scope, and decision basis.